AnoobKrishna07/Secure_vault/README.md

 ## 📦 Packaging to EXE (Optional)

-You can package this app as `.exe` using: pyinstaller --onefile --windowed --icon=icon.ico secure_vault.py
+You can package this app as `.exe` using: pyinstaller --onefile --windowed --icon=vault.ico secure_vault.py

 ## 🙋‍♂️ Author